Emi Suzuki

-Emi Suzuki (鈴木 えみ, Suzuki Emi), also called Emichee (えみちぃ), is a Chinese-born Japanese model and retired occasional actress.
-She debuted in 2005 with Seventeen and remains a prominent figure in the fashion and modelling industry.
+Emi Suzuki (鈴木 えみ, Suzuki Emi), also called Emichee (えみちぃ), is a Japanese model and retired occasional actress.
+She debuted in 2005 with Seventeen and has continued to work in the Japanese fashion and modeling industry.

-Early life and career
+Early life

 An only child, Suzuki was born on September 13, 1985, in Shanghai, China.
 Her birth name was Wu Ziliang (吴子靚).
 At the age of 12, she emigrated to Kyoto and became a naturalized Japanese citizen.
 She changed her name to Emi Suzuki (鈴木依美) in preparation for her entrance into a public junior high school in Kyoto.
 When she was 13, she began fashion modeling and professionally the following year.
 She enrolled at Kyoto Ryoyo High School, but did not graduate.

+Career

 Suzuki began modeling after it was suggested to her by a classmate.
 She debuted with Seventeen in 1999 and in the same year she appeared in her first TV commercial for Dancemania Speed 2 alongside Franky Gee.
 Shortly thereafter, her popularity rose when she made appearances at ready-to-wear open collections for several clothing lines.

 2002–2007

 In 2002, Suzuki began appearing in designer brands' private collections maintaining strict requirements regarding the body fat percentage (BFP) standard.
 She was also cast in the music video for Ketsumeishi's 2005 mega-hit song Sakura.

 Suzuki had decided to retire from modeling and settled back to Kyoto, but her agency and the publisher Shueisha co-started a new magazine, Pinky; she terminated her contract with Seventeen in 2006.
 Suzuki became a frequent model with Pinky.
 To date, all of Suzuki's covers with the magazine have been with her solely, except for one notable exception in a November 2007 issue.
 Suzuki was featured on the first issue of the magazine.

 While working as a model for Pinky and in the non-commercial (professional) scene, she was hired for many other fashion magazines and has modeled for a variety of ads, such as Shiseido, Suntory, Meiji, OPC (for Calorie Mate).
-Aside from appearing in magazines, ads, and countless private collections, Suzuki has been cast in several TV series, such as The Long Love Letter, The Queen of the Lunch, Water Boys 2, and Yukan Club.
+Aside from appearing in magazines, ads, and countless private collections, Suzuki has been cast in several TV series, such as The Long Love Letter, The Queen of Lunchtime Cuisine, Water Boys 2, and Yukan Club.
 Her role in Yukan Club was as a girl named "Karen".
-"Karen" would become her best known role.
+Her portrayal of the character Karen in Yukan Club received notable attention.

 From January to November 2007, Suzuki earned $29 million.
-Several media sources named Suzuki one of the top ten paid models Japanese models of that year.
+She was reported by multiple media sources to be among the highest-paid Japanese models in 2007.